tytydraco/yessleep/out/When_I_was_eight_years_old_my_mother_told_me_the_exact_date_and_time_I_was_going_to_be_murdered.md

 I could only nod, spluttering out a sob my mother would be ashamed of.

-Liam pressed the blade to my throat, teasing the blade.
+Liam pressed the blade to my throat, teasing the teeth.

 “..........?”